Armotik/NaurelliaModeration/README.md

 <ins>This plugin manages the incoming message sent :</ins>
 - Checks for inappropriate language in the message

-<ins>This plugin includes a moderation interface with predefined sanctions</ins>
+<ins>This plugin includes GUIS for a better handling of the moderation :</ins>

-In order to reduce the carbon footprint of the program, all Exceptions are managed in the same class.
-Moreover, tests to evaluate the carbon footprint of the plugin are performed before each commit.
-This plugin tries to follow the Responsible Digital Charter of the Institut du Numérique Responsable `https://institutnr.org/charte-numerique-responsable`
+- Main Menu GUI (Access to all the other GUIS)
+- Report GUI (Get the player's information and the reason of the report and be able to treat it)
+- Reports GUI (Get all the reports, click on one to open the Report GUI)
+- Infractions GUI (Apply a predefine sanction to a player)

 ---